CHERIoT-Platform/cheriot-rtos/docs/SoftwareCapabilities.md

 ```

 This example is taken from the test suite.
-It gives the unique symbol name for the sealing key (which includes the compartment name and the key name) and indicates that it is a sealing key.
+It gives the unique symbol name for the sealing key (which includes the compartment name, `static_sealing_inner`, and the key name, `SealingType`) and indicates that it is a sealing key.

 A static sealing value that uses this sealing type will look something like this: